soul-lang/SOUL/docs/SOUL_Language.md

 - Logical: `&&` `||` `!`
 - Bitwise: `&` `|` `^` `~` `<<` `>>`
 - Comparison: `<` `<=` `>` `>=` `==` `!=`
-- Ternery: `? :`
+- Ternary: `? :`

 ### Conditionals

-The `if` statement and ternery operators are pretty unremarkable:
+The `if` statement and ternary operators are pretty unremarkable:

 ```C++
 if (x == 0) foo();